rgrannell1/kea/README.md

 [1] I won't use *that* word; every mention of *that* word cuts the usership of an FP library by half.

-[2] The worst example of overally mathematical code I saw while researching FP libraries was a function called a zygohistomorphic propremorpism.
+[2] This is a good thing: the worst example of overally mathematical code I saw while researching FP libraries was a function called a zygohistomorphic propremorpism.
 Useful concept I'm sure, but one with a horrible name.

 ## Licensing